MIB Policy Resolutions for 2025-2026

 MIB supports ongoing efforts by policymakers to harmonize regulations to ensure strong, clear, and consistent oversight of cryptocurrency service providers and establish guidelines for any permissible activities by banks.

-MIB urges policymakers, regulators, law enforcement, and national security organizations to coordinate their efforts to combat ransomware and prevent bad actors from using cryptocurrencies for illicit activities.
+MIB urges policymakers, regulators, law enforcement, and national security organizations to coordinate their efforts to combat ransomware and prevent bad actors from using cryptocurrencies for illicit activities and investment scams.

 MIB encourages regulators to collaborate on a comprehensive approach to prevent the rise of decentralized finance (DeFi), a shadow banking system filled with unregulated, decentralized platforms that pose risks to consumers, the financial system, and U.S. national security.

-USDA Guaranteed Loans.
-USDA farm loan guarantee programs benefit family farmers and ranchers and allow community banks to better manage the lending risks of producers who would otherwise be unable to obtain commercial credit.
-These programs should remain primarily financially geared to establishing successful farm and ranch operations.
+USDA farm loan guarantees benefit family farmers and ranchers and allow community banks to better manage the lending risks of producers who would otherwise be unable to obtain commercial credit.
+These programs should remain primarily financially geared to establishing successful family farm and ranch operations.
 Program fee levels should not discourage participation by community bank borrowers and should not be set at levels that overfund government collections.

-Farmer Mac.
-Farmer Mac should continue to focus on its primary mission of improving secondary market access for community banks’ agricultural lending.
+Farmer Mac should continue to focus on its primary mission of improving secondary market access for community banks.

 COMMUNITY BANK CLIMATE RISK REGULATION

-MIB supports independent decision making at community banks and will oppose any federal or state initiatives designed to force banks to categorically deny or discriminate against lending to lawful but disfavored industries and businesses.
+MIB supports independent decision making at community banks and will oppose any federal or state initiatives, including ESG and so-called anti-ESG initiatives, designed to limit community bank discretion by forcing banks to categorically deny or discriminate against lending to lawful but disfavored industries and businesses or compelling banks to lend to specific industries or customers.

 MIB supports providing incentives to industries deemed to be affected by climate risks if such incentives reward current and future voluntary practices and if climate impact is verified by accurate scientific analysis.
 Such incentives could include carbon sequestration or other climate mitigation efforts.